minervoo/SpotifyColorSorting/README.md

 - Playlist Creation: a new private playlist is created in your Spotify account, and the sorted tracks are added to it

 ### To do
+- Save covers/hue values locally to fasten the process
 - Color-themed mini playlists
 - Add brightness and saturation as parameters to sort colors
 - Make a command-line tool